Sure Dividend

 In an effort to return to growth, Coca-Cola has invested heavily outside of soda in areas like juices, teas, dairy, and water, to appeal to changing consumer preferences.
 Despite headwinds from declining soft drink consumption, we continue to see Coca-Cola as having a favorable long-term growth outlook.

-One reason we like the stock is that it competes in an industry that continues to grow globally in excess of the rate of broad economic growth.
+We like the stock because it competes in an industry that continues to grow globally in excess of the rate of broad economic growth.
 This leads to strong levels of overall growth in the industry, which Coca-Cola has certainly been capitalizing on in recent years.

 Coca-Cola also continues to acquire brands in order to grow, including its acquisition of Costa, a coffee brand based in the U.K.